kojix2/bleach/README.md

 - **In-Place Editing:** Modify files directly, saving the results back to the original file.
 - **Backup Option:** Create a backup of the original file before making any changes.
 - **Customizable Cleaning:** Specify the types of ANSI sequences to remove, such as color codes, cursor movements, etc.
+- **Automatic Cleaning:** Removes all ANSI sequences by default if no specific types are specified.

 ## Installation